 Start With The Hard Stuff First

 Want to know a quick way to boost your confidence?
 Start with the most challenging task or action you have to take, that day.
 Get it out of the way before you even look at the rest of your “To Do” list.

-Getting it out of the way can jolt you out of even the most minor paralysis, depression or exhaustion.
-Getting it out the way will not only increase your confidence level but energize you too.
+Getting it out of the way can jolt you out of even the most minor paralysis, depression, or exhaustion.
+Getting it out of the way will not only increase your confidence level but energize you too.
 That way, you’ll have lots of inspiration for the rest of your day!